 The Instant Pot quickly cooks the fresh apples while the sauté function thickens it into a smooth apple spread.
 If you don’t have an Instant Pot, you can make it in a pot on the stovetop as well.
 It is so good!

 Eat your homemade apple butter by the spoonful as a tasty treat, or spread it on toast, muffins, pancakes, or oatmeal.
-It also tastes amazing served with savory recipes like baked tofu, roasted pork, or chicken.

 • Red apples and apple cider are naturally very sweet on their own.
 This means you don’t need any added sugar for a delicious and smooth apple butter.
 Of course the apples contain natural sugars, but this recipe is healthier than most because you don’t need to add extra sugar.

-• Apple butter makes a thoughtful and homemade gift.
+• Apple butter makes a thoughtful and homemade edible gift.
 It’s just apples, spices, cider, and lemon which means even friends with allergies can enjoy this homemade treat with simple ingredients.

 • Making homemade apple butter is a great way to use up extra pounds of apples without wasting them.